Cognigy/Documentation/docs/en/docs/ai/endpoints/voice-gateway.md

 ### Multilingual Support

-This technology also supports translation into other languages.
+Within the Handover Settings, you can use translation into other languages.

-For instance, if a user speaks German, the voice agent responds in German.
+For example, if a user communicates in German, the voice agent responds accordingly.
-However, when the call is transferred to the contact center, the dialogue is translated into English.
+However, after transferring the call to the contact center, the dialogue is translated into English.
-The human agent responds in English, and the response is then translated back into German using text-to-speech technology for the end user.
+The human agent responds in English, and the response is then translated back into German for the end user using text-to-speech technology.
-This approach enables effective communication regardless of language barriers.
+This method ensures seamless communication despite language differences.

 Note that depending on the language and provider selected, translations may experience delays while they reach the contact center.